hypothermia-development/rust_server/README.md

 # server_v2
-server_v2 is the next server release written in rust
+server_v2 is the better server version